-Each food has a macronutrient breakdown which we can find on a food label or by looking it up through an app like My Transformation Starts Today.
-It even has a scanner that can scan food bar codes and will auto log the food.
-Honestly, I never found success in a diet until I learned to track and I owe 100% of my success in losing my baby weight and getting to the look I wanted by tracking my macros.
+Each food has a macronutrient breakdown which we can find on a food label or by looking it up through an app like The 1st Phorm App.
+It even has a scanner that can scan food barcodes and will auto log the food.
+Honestly, I never found success in a diet until I learned to track and I owe 100% of my success in losing my baby weight over the years and getting to the look I wanted by tracking my macros.

 If It Fits Your Macros

 The term IIFYM is really popular amongst the macro community.
 You can see now how you might be able to fit in a glass of wine or chocolate bar!
 You simply plan the rest of your day around it.
 This strategy can be really helpful for some people because they no longer have a list of ‘no’ foods or foods they can’t eat.
+No foods should be considered “cheating” – just foods we don’t eat as often and balance out with healthy options.
 We all know as soon as we put something on the ‘no’ list it’s ALL we want!
 No chocolate?
 Okay now I’m CRAVING chocolate.

 Counting macros isn’t for everyone!
 If you know you are triggered by diets then maybe it’s not for you and something like intuitive eating would be a better fit.
+It also isn’t strictly for losing weight, it can help you maintain or even gain, it’s very personalized.
+It’s not a one size fits all approach, that’s why the 1st Phorm app is so perfect!
 I wrote this blog post just to give anyone who is curious about counting macros a QUICK run down and introduction to the topic!

 Have you tried counting macros?
 Are you curious to know more?